Owner of rottweiler involved in vicious attack says dog wasn't at fault

 The owner of the female dog, named Zara, said the victim had allegedly opened his gate and entered his property at the time of the attack.

-"The person that was attacked should never have opened the gate and should never have been on my property," the owners said.
+"The person who was attacked should never have opened the gate and should never have been on my property," the owner said.

 He and his partner owned the female dog, while the male dog belonged to his partner's father.